ehharding/science-center/CONTRIBUTING.md

 - Tests must be included in Pull Requests for new features or bug fixes.
 You are responsible for fixing any test(s) that fail(s).

 Each contribution is accepted only if there is no objection to it by a Collaborator.
-During the review, collaborators may request that a specific Contributor who is an expert in a particular area give an "LGTM" before the PR can be merged.
+During the review, Collaborators may request that a specific Contributor who is an expert in a particular area give a "LGTM" before the PR can be merged.

 If an objection is raised in a Pull Request by another Collaborator, all Collaborators involved should try to arrive at a consensus by addressing the concerns through discussion, compromise, or withdrawal of the proposed change(s).